maxif96/ONG-Project/README.md

-# Foobar
+# NGO

-Foobar is a Python library for dealing with word pluralization.
+This proyect is for a NGO who need to show what they do to the world.

 ## Installation